In This Article

 Being overweight can also lead to serious health problems and chronic medical conditions.
 These include heart problems, some kinds of cancer, sleep apnea, high blood pressure, osteoarthritis, and diabetes.

 Over the last 20 years, the rate of obesity has risen drastically in the United States.
 By 2010, an estimated 64 percent of Americans were overweight or obese.

 Typically, cellulite is formed when fats or fluids build up in subcutaneous tissue.
-This fatty tissue is linked to the skin though connective fibers known as septae.
+This fatty tissue is linked to the skin through connective fibres known as septae.

-If the septae become rigid or weakened, they can pull down against fat cells.
+When the septae become rigid or weak, they can pull down on fat cells.
 This ends up resulting in an uneven appearance for the skin.
 During this process, nerve endings can end up getting compressed.